dallagi/excontainers/README.md

 * To verify: timeout in pull_image is too low?
 * To verify: some tests appear to break on clean docker
+* To verify: apparently, API to pull images pulls ALL TAGS when no tag is given?!
 * Decouple Excontainer from Docker API client (and mock interaction with docker in non-e2e tests for Excontainers)
 * Add resources reaping (e.g., using testcontainers-ryuk)
 * Add logs wait strategy
+* Add TCP connection available wait strategy, and use it in tests that rely on echo http server, as sometimes it fails for not being initialized in time
+* Setup CI (use circle instead of github? )